philipturner/home-built-stm/README.md

 ![Image 4430](./Documentation/HandSoldering/IMG_4430.JPG)

-_Funny image of a surface-mount capacitor.
-I'm the person holding it!
-I'm in a playful mood today, because I hold all the cards in the arms race to self replication._
+_Image of a surface-mount capacitor._

 Onto advanced soldering and dry-running G-code on the CNC machine.